 - Cache-Control, Pragma, and Expires Can be set using the cache-control element.
 This ensures that the browser does not cache your secured pages. - Strict-Transport-Security Can be set using the hsts element.
 This ensures that the browser automatically requests HTTPS for future requests. - X-Frame-Options Can be set using the frame-options element.
 The X-Frame-Options header can be used to prevent clickjacking attacks. - X-XSS-Protection Can be set using the xss-protection element.
 The X-XSS-Protection header can be used by browser to do basic control. - X-Content-Type-Options Can be set using the content-type-options element.
 The X-Content-Type-Options header prevents Internet Explorer from MIME-sniffing a response away from the declared content-type.
-This also applies to Google Chrome, when downloading extensions.

-- Public-Key-Pinning or Public-Key-Pinning-Report-Only Can be set using the hpkp element.
-This allows HTTPS websites to resist impersonation by attackers using mis-issued or otherwise fraudulent certificates. - Content-Security-Policy or Content-Security-Policy-Report-Only Can be set using the content-security-policy element.
-Content Security Policy (CSP) is a mechanism that web applications can leverage to mitigate content injection vulnerabilities, such as cross-site scripting (XSS). - Referrer-Policy Can be set using the referrer-policy element, Referrer-Policy is a mechanism that web applications can leverage to manage the referrer field, which contains the last page the user was on.
+This also applies to Google Chrome, when downloading extensions. - Public-Key-Pinning or Public-Key-Pinning-Report-Only Can be set using the hpkp element.
+This allows HTTPS websites to resist impersonation by attackers using mis-issued or otherwise fraudulent certificates. - Content-Security-Policy Or Content-Security-Policy-Report-Only Can be set using the content-security-policy element.
+Content Security Policy (CSP) is a mechanism that web applications can leverage to mitigate content injection vulnerabilities, such as cross-site scripting (XSS).